 Swim or surf along Tel Aviv's gorgeous 15km stretch of Mediterranean coastline © IKasparus / Shutterstock

 Take a dip in the Mediterranean at dawn

-Before the rest of the world wakes up, go for an early-morning swim in the Mediterranean Sea.
+Go for an early-morning swim in the Mediterranean Sea.
 Anywhere along the city’s 15km-long stretch of coast will do the trick, but one of the best spots to swim is the northern section of Hilton Beach.
 Here, the occasional rough waves are broken by a rocky bay, and swimmers can wade out far into the sea, away from the noise of the city waking up.
 From April to October, the sea temperature is pleasant and warm.
 In winter months, the southern stretch of Hilton Beach is great for surfers, and the bay is even floodlit at night.

 Peek into a world leader’s home at Ben-Gurion House

 Built in the early 1930s, Ben-Gurion House was the Tel Aviv home of Israel’s first prime minister, David Ben-Gurion, until his death in 1973.
 This modest house gives visitors an insight into the mind of one of the founding fathers of modern Israel.
 Located near the beach, it's open until the early afternoon and entrance is free.
 The structure is maintained as it was after his death, and downstairs, visitors can view photographs of the late PM meeting 20th-century icons such as US president John F Kennedy and Albert Einstein, while upstairs is home to an extensive library of books in different languages.

 Seek a peaceful space in Park HaYarkon, Tel Aviv's green heart © Ilan Shacham / Getty Images